 Please be advised that you need to be tuned and ready BEFORE you get on stage.
 Additionally, if you are a guitarist that tunes down a half step, please note the House band will be tuned to standard 440.
 Two choices remain, either tune to 440 or make allowances in your choice of a chord voicing.

 Volume: If you only hear yourself on stage, perhaps you are too loud.
 Likewise, if you hear everyone else, but not yourself; turn up.

 Be respectful of your fellow musicians, no matter what their ability may be.
 Everyone usually starts at the same place.

 Lastly, have fun.
 Also respect the traditions as well as the innovations of the Blues.
-Likewise, respect the Charlotte Blues Society and The Rabbit Hole for providing the space and equipment for you to jam.
+Likewise, respect the Charlotte Blues Society and The Neighborhood Theatre for providing the space and equipment for you to jam.

 In Addition, we highly recommend you read and observe the following

 "The Ten Commandments of Jam" from Derek Trucks.

 Make sure that when you’re on stage with others, you are paying attention to what’s going on and not getting self-involved in your own world.